kogakure/website-hugo-stefanimhoff.de/app/content/articles/2020-03-14-everyday-carry.md

 Ever since I read the article “[Meet the men obsessed with carrying all the right stuff](https://www.vox.com/the-goods/2019/7/24/20696487/everyday-carry-reddit-knife-wallet-gun)” on Vox, I had the plan to write a similar article, but never had the time to actually do it.

-But due to Coronavirus there isn’t much else to do, so I finally shot a photo of my **Every Day Carries**.
+But due to Coronavirus there isn’t much else to do, so I finally shot a photo of my **Everyday Carries**.

 <figure class="image-figure">
   <img src="/assets/images/articles/2020/everyday-carry/everyday-carry.jpg" alt="My everyday carries">